 Manafort Virginia Fraud Trial: Day-by-Day Recap at a Glance

-(Bloomberg) -- The trial of Paul Manafort is underway in Alexandria, Virginia, where the former chairman of Donald Trump’s 2016 presidential campaign stands accused of defrauding banks to secure loans and hiding overseas bank accounts and income from U.S. tax authorities.
-Special Counsel Robert Mueller’s team of prosecutors are struggling under tight time and evidence constraints of Judge T.S.
-Ellis.
-The trial is moving quickly and the prosecution is expected to rest before the end of Week 2.
+(Bloomberg) -- The trial of Paul Manafort is nearing an end in Alexandria, Virginia, where the former chairman of Donald Trump’s 2016 presidential campaign is accused of defrauding banks to secure loans and hiding overseas bank accounts and income from U.S. tax authorities.
+On Wednesday, Special Counsel Robert Mueller’s team of prosecutors and Manafort’s defense delivered their closing arguments and the jury received their instructions.
+They’re deliberating now.
 Here’s what’s happened day by day:

 It was back to the core of the prosecutors’ case against Manafort -- the bank fraud.
 And jurors heard from one banker after another that Manafort lied about his income, assets and debt in order to secure loans much greater than he would’ve otherwise been eligible for.
 For example, Manafort asked to borrow $5 million from the Banc of California, listing his political consulting income as $4.4 million, when other witnesses testified earlier he actually made closer to $400,000.
 He got a $1 million loan, but banker Gary Seferian told jurors even that wouldn’t have been approved if the bank knew Manafort’s true financial picture.